guixiaodong/log_using_circular_buf/README.md

 # log_using_circular_buf
-# this is a log util which using circular buffer
+# This is a logging util base on circular buffer